What is Carpal Tunnel Syndrome Repair Surgery?

 This added pressure can cause a tingling sensation in the fingers and the thumb and may even lead to numbness, pain and restricted movement.
 This combination of symptoms is called the carpal tunnel syndrome.

-Next, the surgeon will numb the involved area of the hand and wrist with an anesthetic, either with a local injection or by completely blocking a nerve higher up on the arm.
+The surgeon will numb the involved area of the hand and wrist with an anesthetic, either with a local injection or by completely blocking a nerve higher up on the arm.

 When the operative field is completely numb the surgeon will make an incision.